Leanne Wood: Leader of Plaid Cymru (2012–2018)

 In February 2016, Wood was one of the main UK political leaders to take part in an anti-Trident rally in London.
 In an article Wood co-authored preceding the event alongside two of the rally's other main participants, the Green Party MP, Caroline Lucas, and the Scottish National Party's leader and MSP Nicola Sturgeon, they said they would be marching for "a Britain free from nuclear weapons".
 The march also included then Labour Party leader Jeremy Corbyn.
-Wood has criticised Westminster’s backing for the replacement of trident, which will cost over £100 billion over its lifetime.
+Wood has criticised Westminster's backing for the replacement of trident, which will cost over £100 billion over its lifetime.
 She said the money would be far better spent on new and improved public facilities, such as hospitals and schools.
 During the rally Wood said:

-After the majority of the Welsh – and British – electorate voted to leave the European Union in 2016, Wood proposed that Wales become independent and rejoin the European Union, stating “It is my belief that this independent Wales in a completely different context to last week's referendum would want to be a part of the European Union."
+After the majority of the Welsh – and British – electorate voted to leave the European Union in 2016, Wood proposed that Wales become independent and rejoin the European Union, stating "It is my belief that this independent Wales in a completely different context to last week's referendum would want to be a part of the European Union."

 In September 2017, the conservative commentator Iain Dale placed Wood at Number 99 on his list of the '100 most influential people on the Left'.

 In July 2018, Adam Price and Rhun ap Iorwerth announced they would challenge Wood's leadership of the party.
 Following the leadership election in September 2018, Wood lost the election to Price, finishing in third place.

-After politics
+Post-leadership

 She told BBC News that she and Adam Price haven't been friends since he challenged her leadership in 2018.
-She also said she had opposed his signature policy of a second referendum on EU membership.
-“I really felt very, very strongly that if you ask people a question in a democracy you have to accept the result, no matter how much you don’t like it," she revealed in August 2021.
-“I spent a lot of time internally within Plaid Cymru trying to persuade people that we needed to accept this result...
-But it was a debate that people couldn’t face I think.”
-Following the announcement of Prince William as the new Prince of Wales in 2022, Wood voiced opposition to the continued use of the title, tweeting "Wales has no need for a prince".
+She also said she had opposed his signature policy of a second referendum on EU membership saying: "I really felt very, very strongly that if you ask people a question in a democracy you have to accept the result, no matter how much you don't like it" adding "I spent a lot of time internally within Plaid Cymru trying to persuade people that we needed to accept this result...
+But it was a debate that people couldn't face I think."

+Following the appointment of Prince William as the new Prince of Wales in 2022, Wood voiced opposition to the continued use of the title, tweeting "Wales has no need for a prince".

+In 2022, Wood was appointed as a leader of Community Energy Wales.

+In April 2025 Wood stated that she would not be a candidate in the 2026 Senedd election, and it was reported in July 2025 that Wood had joined Cymru'n Codi ('Cymru rising') which described itself as an "ecosocialist" group which says it may stand candidates of its own in the 2026 election.
+Wood clarified that she would be supporting Plaid Cymru and Plaid Cymru candidates in the 2026 election.